Thinkei/opencensus-ruby-exporter-jaeger/README.md

 ![](https://user-images.githubusercontent.com/15828926/55776200-24446f80-5ac6-11e9-9660-be9a987cdf4a.png)

 This repository contains the source to `opencensus-jaeger` gem.
 This library is a plugin for Ruby OpenCensus that exports data to Jaeger.
-OpenCensus is a platform and provider-agnostic framework for distributed tracing and stats collection.
-For more information, see https://opencensus.io.
-This library is not official and is created by me - [luongvo209](https://www.github.com/luongvo209).
-I wrote this at the time when there were no exporter to jaeger for opencensus ruby.
-I have not published this gem to reserve the name for the official gem.
-The gem is currently used in Production at our organisation.
-I am awaiting reviews from official OpenCensus's side (I have emailed @dazuma and the official Opencensus's mailing list) since I hope that it would one day make it to the official organisation of opencensus.
-Or at least I know that I don't conflict with someone on their side if they are already working on this.
+Read Author's Note at the end of this readme for more information.

 # Installation

-As I explained above, I haven't published this on rubygems so unfortunately you would have to use it locally or host it somewhere else like what I am doing - publishing it to our private gem host service.
+`$ gem install opencensus-jaeger`

+or, place it in Bunlder's Gemfile

+`gem 'opencensus-jaeger'` and run `bundle install`

 ## Usage
 Usage is pretty straight forward: